chrisanderson16/ACOM_Transmitter_FPGA_Dev/petalinux_build_to_boot/README.md

 #### This will follow the process through the terminal, you opt to use the Ubuntu Disk Manager Application, or another equivalent application if you wish.

 **1.** Insert the microSD card into your device. <br>
-&emsp;+ MicroSD card may require adapter.
+&emsp; + MicroSD card may require adapter.
 &emsp;+ Ensure it is **NOT** on Read-Only mode.
 This is typically a slider on the side.

 **2.** Unmount the SD card with the following command in the terminal. <br>